 The Company is exposed to financial instrument market risk primarily through fluctuations in foreign currency exchange rates and interest rates.
 To manage risks associated with foreign currency exchange and interest rates, we make limited use of derivative financial instruments.
 Derivatives are financial instruments that derive their value from one or more underlying financial instruments.
 As a matter of policy, our derivative instruments are entered into for periods consistent with the related underlying exposures and do not constitute positions that are independent of those exposures.
 In addition, we do not enter into derivative contracts for trading or speculative purposes, nor are we party to any leveraged derivative instrument.
-The notional amounts of derivatives do not represent actual amounts exchanged by the parties to the instrument, and, thus, are not a measure of exposure to us through our use of derivatives.
-Additionally, we enter into derivative agreements only with highly rated counterparties and we do not expect to incur any losses resulting from non-performance by other parties.
+The notional amounts of derivatives do not expect to incur any losses resulting from non-performance by other parties.

 Foreign Exchange Sensitivity - Due to the global nature of our operations, we are involved in transactions that are denominated in currencies other than the United States dollar, which creates exposure to foreign currency exchange risk.
 During fiscal 2003 and fiscal 2002, we utilized foreign currency forward contracts to manage the volatility of certain intercompany financing transactions and other transactions that are denominated in foreign currencies.
 These contracts did not meet specific hedge accounting requirements and corresponding gains and losses on these contracts were recorded in selling, general, and administrative expenses in our consolidated statements of operations.
-As of August 31, 2003, all of our foreign currency forward contracts were settled.
-Our use of foreign currency forward contracts resulted in net losses to the Company totaling \$0.5 million during fiscal 2003, compared to a net loss of \$0.3 million during fiscal 2002.
-In future periods, we may continue to use foreign currency forward contracts to manage our foreign currency exchange risks.
+As of August 31, 2003, all of our foreign currency forward contracts to manage our foreign currency sexhange risks.